whatmakeart/experiments-in-electronic-arts/content/modules/01-basic-electronics-introduction/1-10-servo-shenanigans/index.md

 ## Process

-Servo motors can move in precice arcs differently than a free spinning motor like an electric drill.
-This control ability offers unique possibilites for projects.
+Servo motors can move in precise arcs differently than a free spinning motor like an electric drill.
+This control ability offers unique possibilities for projects.

 1. Attach your servo motor to the Arduino and upload the example sketch.
 2. Modify the parameters to change the behavior of the servo motor.
 3. Then attach objects to the arms of the servo or attach the servo to an object.
 Make it interact with the environment in interesting ways.
 This could be as simple as taping a cutout paper hand and arm to the servo so it can wave.
-4. Use your immagination and have fun.
+4. Use your imagination and have fun.
 5. Take a brief video to show the servo shenanigans.
 You can use a mobile device for the video.
 Make sure there is good lighting, (daytime window or a couple desk lamps)
 6. Save the video as an mp4 and upload it.